FilOzone/filecoin-services-payments/README.md

 While a rail is active, the streaming lockup acts as a **guarantee of solvency**, not a direct source of payment.

--   **Payments from General Funds:** When `settleRail` is called on an active rail, payments are drawn from the client's general `funds`.
+-   **Payments from General Funds:** When `settleRail` is called on an active rail, payments are drawn from the payer's general `funds`.
 -   **Lockup as a Floor:** The lockup simply acts as a minimum balance.
-The contract prevents the client from withdrawing funds below this floor.
+The contract prevents the payer from withdrawing funds below this floor.
--   **Settlement Requires Solvency:** Critically, the contract will only settle an active rail up to the epoch where the client's account is fully funded (`lockupLastSettledAt`).
-If a client stops depositing funds and their account becomes insolvent for new epochs, **settlement for new epochs will stop**, even if there is a large theoretical lockup.
+-   **Settlement Requires Solvency:** Critically, the contract will only settle an active rail up to the epoch where the payer's account is fully funded (`lockupLastSettledAt`).
+If a payer stops depositing funds and their account becomes insolvent for new epochs, **settlement for new epochs will stop**, even if there is a large theoretical lockup.
 The lockup itself is not automatically spent.

 **2. After Rail Termination (Activating the Safety Hatch)**

 The true purpose of the streaming lockup is realized when a rail is terminated.
-It becomes a guaranteed payment window for the service provider.
+It becomes a guaranteed payment window for the payee.

--   **Activating the Guarantee:** When `terminateRail` is called, the contract sets a final, unchangeable settlement deadline (`endEpoch`), calculated as the client's last solvent epoch (`lockupLastSettledAt`) plus the `lockupPeriod`.
+-   **Activating the Guarantee:** When `terminateRail` is called, the contract sets a final, unchangeable settlement deadline (`endEpoch`), calculated as the payer's last solvent epoch (`lockupLastSettledAt`) plus the `lockupPeriod`.
 -   **Drawing from Locked Funds:** The contract now permits `settleRail` to process payments up to this `endEpoch`, drawing directly from the funds that were previously reserved by the lockup.
 -   **Guaranteed Payment Window:** This mechanism is the safety hatch.
-It guarantees that the service provider can continue to get paid for the full `lockupPeriod` after the client's last known point of solvency.
-This protects the provider if a client stops paying and disappears.
+It guarantees that the payee can continue to get paid for the full `lockupPeriod` after the payer's last known point of solvency.
+This protects the provider if a payer stops paying and disappears.

 #### Fixed Lockup (`lockupFixed`)

 The fixed lockup is more straightforward.
 It is a dedicated pool of funds for immediate, one-time payments.
-When an operator makes a one-time payment, the funds are drawn directly from `lockupFixed`, and the client's total lockup requirement is reduced at the same time.
+When an operator makes a one-time payment, the funds are drawn directly from `lockupFixed`, and the payer's total lockup requirement is reduced at the same time.

 #### Detailed Example of Lockup Calculations

-The following scenarios illustrate how the lockup for a single rail is calculated and how changes affect the client's total lockup obligation.
+The following scenarios illustrate how the lockup for a single rail is calculated and how changes affect the payer's total lockup obligation.

 Assume a rail is configured as follows:
 - `paymentRate = 3 tokens/epoch`